TAMPA BAY DEVIL RAYS

 TAMPA BAY RAYS

 What's in a name change?
-How about immediate success and a truly amazing Cinderalla season!
-The Rays dropped the Devil from their name officially in 2008 and throughout the season were a devil of a team to beat not only recording their first winning season, but making it all the way to the 2008 World Series,
+How about immediate success and a truly amazing Cinderella season.
+The Rays dropped the Devil from their name officially in 2008 and throughout the season were a devil of a team to beat, not only recording their first winning season, but advancing all the way to the World Series before losing to Philadelphia.
+They continued their new found success in 2010, winning the rugged American League East for the second time in three seasons.

 "The big headline Bay Bombers with (Jose) Canseco, (Fred) McGriff, (Vinny) Castilla and (Greg) Vaughn all standing their with bats in hand.
 When you think about how many people will see that in super markets and on newsstands and then realize how many baseball fans subscribe to it, you can understand the importance of the Devil Rays to this entire Tampa Bay Area." - Dick Crippen